National Venture Capital Association

 She also spends her time on projects which address her interest in global economic development.
 She is an active member of Orrick’s Impact Finance Leadership which supports investors and entrepreneurs who make social and environmental impacts alongside financial returns.
 She has also spent significant pro bono hours on the World Bank’s Doing Business project focused on Afghanistan, and handles international development-focused work for companies such as the Institute for Transformative Technologies.

-Matthew has been recognized as a leading lawyer by Legal 500 and Super Lawyers Northern California, and he was selected by the San Francisco and Los Angeles Daily Journal as one of the top 10 Innovative Corporate Lawyers in California.
+Matthew has been recognized as a leading lawyer by numerous publications, and he was selected by the San Francisco and Los Angeles Daily Journal as one of the top 10 Innovative Corporate Lawyers in California.

-Albert Vanderlaan is a partner in Orrick’s Technology Companies Group.
-He works with public and private companies, venture capital firms and investment banks focused on the life sciences and high-growth technology sectors.Albert is involved in a broad range of corporate legal engagements for high growth technology companies, including venture financings, public offerings, private and public company securities law compliance matters, de-SPAC transactions, public company disclosure obligations, mergers and acquisitions and COVID-19 related matters (including public company disclosure obligations and Paycheck Protection Act eligibility and compliance matters) .
+Albert Vanderlaan is a partner in Orrick’s Capital Markets and Technology Companies Groups.
+He works with public and private companies, SPACs, SPAC sponsors, venture capital firms and investment banks focused on the life sciences and high-growth technology sectors.Albert is involved in a broad range of corporate legal engagements for high growth technology companies, including venture financings, public offerings, private and public company securities law compliance matters, de-SPAC transactions, SPAC IPOs, public company disclosure obligations, mergers and acquisitions and COVID-19 related matters (including public company disclosure obligations and Paycheck Protection Act eligibility and compliance matters) .
 He also regularly advises private and public companies and their board of directors on corporate governance issues.
 Albert's clients include private and public companies in the life sciences (including, among others, immuno-oncology, gene therapy, restorative cell therapy and medical device companies), real estate, finance, automotive and Internet related industries.
 He also represents underwriters in initial public offerings, follow-on offerings and PIPE offerings and venture capital firms in a variety of investment transactions.